ZiggyCreatures/FusionCache/docs/Backplane.md

 );
 ```

+## ⚠ External changes

+Just to reiterate, because it's very important: when using the backplane **without** a distributed cache, any change not manually published by you would result in different nodes not being synched.

+This means that, if you want to use the backplane without the distributed cache, you should be confident of the fact that **ALL** changes will be notified by you manually.

+To better understand what would happen otherwise let's look at an example, again with a couple of `GetOrSet` operations on 3 nodes (`N1`, `N2`, `N3`):

+- `GetOrSet` is called on `N1`
+- no data is found in the memory on `N1` (or it is expired): call to the database to grab fresh data
+- fresh data saved in memory cache on `N1` for `5 min`
+- a background job/cron/whatever changes the data in the database
+- a new request for the same cache entry arrives on `N2`
+- no data is found in the memory on `N2`: call to the database to grab fresh data
+- fresh data saved in memory cache on `N2` for `5 min`

+Now `N1` and `N2` will have different data cached for `5 min`, see the problem?

+So when using a backplane I would **really** suggest using a distributed cache too, otherwise the system may become a little bit too fragile.
+If, on the other hand, you are comfortable with such a situation, by all means use it.

 ## Conclusion

 As we saw there are basically 2 ways of using a backplane:

-- **1️⃣ MEMORY + DISTRIBUTED + BACKPLANE**: probably the most common, where we don't have to do anything and everything just works
+- **1️⃣ MEMORY + DISTRIBUTED + BACKPLANE**: probably the most common, where we don't have to do anything, everything just works and it's hard to have inconsistencies between different nodes
-- **2️⃣ MEMORY + BACKPLANE**: probably the less common, where we have to disable automatic notifications in the default entry options, and then we have to manually enable them on a call-by-call basis only when we actually want to notify the other nodes
+- **2️⃣ MEMORY + BACKPLANE (NO DISTRIBUTED)**: probably the less common, where we have to disable automatic notifications in the default entry options, and then we have to manually enable them on a call-by-call basis only when we actually want to notify the other nodes.
+It's easier to have inconsistencies between different nodes

 So remember: without a distributed cache we should **⚠ DISABLE** backplane notifications by default, otherwise your system may suffer.